mrkkrp/markkarpov.com/tutorial/megaparsec.md

 The second version works just like the first.
 Which style to use is often a matter of taste.
 Monadic style is arguably more verbose and sometimes clearer, while applicative style is often more concise.
-That said, monadic style is of course more powerful because monads are more powerful than applicative functors.
+That said, monadic style is of course more powerful, because monads are more powerful than applicative functors.

 ## Forcing consumption of input with `eof`

-`Applicative` is often powerful enough to allow doing quite interesting things.
-Equipped with an associative operator which has identity, we get a monoid on applicative functors expressed in Haskell via the `Alternative` type class.
+`Applicative` is often powerful enough to allow us to do quite interesting things.
+Equipped with an associative operator that has an identity, we get a monoid on applicative functors, expressed in Haskell via the `Alternative` type class.
 The [`parser-combinators`][parser-combinators] package provides quite a few abstract combinators built on the concepts of `Applicative` and `Alternative`.
 The `Text.Megaparsec` module re-exports them from